 Pressure Washing Cars & Bikes

 One common use for a pressure washer is to clean cars and motorbikes.
-Whether you get from A to B on two wheels or four, pressure washing with water alone may not shift all of the grime on your paintwork, so we recommend using detergent dispenser and brush attachments for the best results.
+Whether you get from A to B on two wheels or four, pressure washing with water alone may not shift all of the grime on your paintwork.
+That’s why we recommend using detergent dispenser and brush attachments for the best results.
 Polish with a chamois cloth for a sparkling finish.

 Blasting Off Peeling Paint

-Old peeling paint on fences or garden sheds needs to be removed before repainting.
+Old peeling paint on fences or garden sheds needs to be removed before you whip out the brush and paint to start repainting.
 Cutting corners and painting over an older paint job will lead to a less than perfect finish.
-If a job’s worth doing it’s worth doing well, but with a pressure washer the task’s a much easier one.
+If a job’s worth doing, it’s worth doing well, but with a pressure washer the task’s a much easier one.
 Just make sure the surface you’re cleaning has dried out before you repaint it.

 If you’re already using your pressure washer for a whole bunch of gardening chores, we salute you!
 It sounds like you’ve truly mastered getting the most from your appliances (and your money’s worth).
 If you have an ingenious use for your pressure washer you think other readers could take advantage of let us know in the comments!